בס״ד

 Benefits of Using Specialty Alloys in Aircraft Construction

-Many of the components used in today’s aerospace industry are fabricated from specialty alloys or specialty metals.
-They're called specialty materials because they have special physical properties.
+Many components in today's aerospace industry are fabricated from specialty alloys or metals.
+They're called specialty materials because they have unique physical properties.
 These special properties make them lighter in weight and more resistant to stress, corrosion, and temperature.

 Metal alloys are created by mixing and combining metal with other substances.
 Steel is one of the most common alloys used in aerospace construction.
 Steel is created by combining iron with carbon and other materials.
 Adding carbon to the iron improves its strength and resistance to fracture.
 Adding chromium to the mix improves its ability to resist corrosion and oxidation.